henrikmottus/parcel-manager/README.md

 4. Run the command *npm install*
 5. Run *cd ..\..\..\*
 6. Run *dotnet ef database update --startup-project .\src\ParcelManager.API\ --project .\src\ParcelManager.Infrastructure\*
-7. Start the application in Visual Studio
+7. Start the application
   7.1.
-In Visual Studio, make sure the startup project is set as ParcelManager.API 7.2.
-Start the project by pressing F5 in Visual Studio
+In Visual Studio, make sure the startup project is set as ParcelManager.API, then press F5 7.2.
+In VS Code, it should be enough to allow VS Code to setup the configuration, then press F5.